 When asked about CFLA’s desire to offer Capture as a customer facing tool, Frerichs pointed to the challenges resellers face.
 Specifically in helping their customers feel confident they’re making the right purchase.
 “Offering accurate product descriptions is one key to sales success in the online world of resale and upcycled clothing.
 Tailored reduces the time and effort needed for each product to include detailed garment measurements so our customers can shop with confidence.”

-Tailored is a technology company built on AI.
-Their patented machine learning, named Capture, analyzes images of clothing to extract product data.
+Tailored is a technology company.
+Their patented garment measuring app, named Capture, analyzes images of clothing to extract product data.
 More specifically, Capture automates garment measuring and data entry tasks.
 This enables apparel retailers to improve supply chain efficiency.
 Additionally, Capture is the only scalable technology that uses a single photo to collect fit data from garments a consumer already owns.
 Tailored exists to help retailers in both traditional retail and vintage improve their bottom line while becoming more sustainable.
 If you are interested in learning more about Capture, reach out to us here.